 This condition is more serious and requires early treatment to prevent serious vision loss.
 At Aphrodite Livanes Optometrists, we can recognise signs that this condition might develop, or detect it in its early stages.
 Once proliferative retinopathy has been diagnosed, we will refer you to an eye surgeon for further appraisal and probable laser treatment.
 Treatment of this condition has a better chance of success if it is applied very early.

-Effective diabetes management include better control of blood sugar levels, blood pressure and cholesterol.
-Good management will help delay the development of retinopathy.
+Effective diabetes management relies on better control of blood sugar levels, blood pressure and cholesterol, to help delay the development of retinopathy.